 Under IAS 20, government grants are initially recognized when there is reasonable assurance the conditions of the grant will be met and the grant will be received.
 As of June 30, 2021, management concluded that there was reasonable assurance the grant conditions will be met and all milestone payment received.
 The total grant value of \$4.7 million was recognized as both a grant receivable and deferred grant income on the grant effective date.
-The grant receivable was reduced by \$1.9 million for payments received during the three months ended September 30, 2021 and \$2.7 million remains in grant receivable on the Condensed Consolidated Balance Sheets.
+The grant receivable was reduced by \$1.9 million for payments received during the six months ended December 31, 2021 (no payments were received during the three months ended December 31, 2021) and \$2.8 million remains in grant receivable on the Condensed Consolidated Balance Sheets.

 After initial recognition, under IAS 20, government grants are recognized in earnings on a systematic basis in a manner that mirrors the manner in which the Company recognizes the underlying costs for which the grant is intended to compensate.
-Further, IAS 20 permits for recognition in earnings either separately under a general heading such as other income, or as a reduction of the cost of the asset.
+Further, IAS 20 permits for recognizion in earnings either separately under a general heading such as other income, or as a reduction of the cost of the asset.
 The Company has elected to recognize government grant income separately within other income.
 Accordingly, the deferred income related to the construction of the manufacturing facility will be amortized over the period of depreciation for the related factory as other income.
-No deferred grant income was recognized in other income during the three months ended September 30, 2021.
+A total of \$31,399 deferred grant income was recognized in other income during the current period.